Best in Travel is here! Discover 2025’s destinations

 Lautoka-based Nai’a offers trips exploring Lomaiviti, Bligh Water and Namena Marine Park.
 Captain Cook Cruises’ MV Reef Endeavour ventures to the major island groups, with rare visits to the remote islands of Lau.

-Otherwise, chartering your own yacht and cruising wherever you please, whenever you please is also in reach.
+Otherwise, chartering your own yacht and cruising wherever and whenever you please is also an option.
 There are multiple private boat charters of the sailing and motor variety ranging from nearly piratical to luxurious.

 With almost 40% of Fiji’s population being of Indian heritage, you’ll find an array of Indian restaurants throughout Viti Levu and Vanua Levu with a South Pacific flair.
 Piping hot parcels of roti stuffed with pumpkin or eggplant and coconut curry are often sold on roadsides.